ytakefuji/scoreUS/README.md

 # how to run usscore
 $ usscore

-The result of computed scores is shown as follows as of March2 2022.
+The result of computed scores is shown as follows as of March 4 2022.

 <img src=https://github.com/ytakefuji/scoreUS/raw/main/score.png  width=515 height=1507>